wix/ricos/docs/plugin-development-guidelines/ModalDialogs.md

 ### `RichContentModal` and `RichContentEditorModal` Components

-Any `rich-content` consumer application should render at least one instnce of [RichContentModal](../../packages/common/src/Modals/RichContentModal.jsx) **or** [RichContentEditorModal](../../packages/editor/src/RichContentEditor/RichContentEditorModal.jsx).
+Any `rich-content` consumer application should render at least one instance of [RichContentModal](../../packages/common/src/Modals/RichContentModal.jsx) **or** [RichContentEditorModal](../../packages/editor/src/RichContentEditor/RichContentEditorModal.jsx).

 The `RichContentModal` is a dialog host, while the `RichContentEditorModal` is a wrapper whose responsibility is to integrate all the installed plugin dialogs into the `RichContentEditor`.